RubaAlhajri/Riyadh-Marathon-EDA/README.md

 - Finding the fastest time recorded for a participant to reach the finish line.
 - Estimating the proportion of international participants.

-## Additional Information

-For any questions or further information, please refer to the dataset's Kaggle page or contact the dataset provider.